 …some objects do seem to retain the pulse of their making.

 This pulse intrigues me.
-There is a breath of hesitancy before touching or not touching, a strange moment A simple object, this cup that is more ivory than white, too small for morning coffee, not quite balanced, could become part of my life of handled things.
+There is a breath of hesitancy before touching or not touching, a strange moment, a simple object, this cup that is more ivory than white, too small for morning coffee, not quite balanced, could become part of my life of handled things.
 It could fall away into the territory of personal story-telling; the sensuous, sinuous intertwining of things with memories.
 A favoured, favourite thing.
-Or I could put it away.
-Or I could pass it on.
+I could put it away or I could pass it on.

 How objects are handled is all about story-telling… There is no easy story in legacy.
 What is remembered and what is forgotten?
 There can be a chain of forgetting, the rubbing away of previous ownership as much as the slow accretion of stories.
 What is being passed on to me with all these small Japanese objects?’